Henst's goshawk: Mimic

 Henst's goshawk may be easily confused with an apparent mimic species also present in Madagascar, the Madagascar serpent eagle (Eutriorchis astur).
 These species may be distinguished using a few key features.
 The first is size: Henst's goshawk is a much larger bird.
 The barred pattern present on the breast of Henst's goshawk is also more distinct than that of the Madagascar serpent eagle, which will have a more muted pattern with lighter coloration.

 Taxonomy

 Henst's goshawk is a species within the genus Astur.
 This group of birds mostly consists of goshawks and sparrowhawks.
 They lack a procoracoid foramen (a hole at the base of procoracoid bone).
 This genus is within the family Accipitridae and order Accipitriformes which together make up the majority of the diurnal birds of prey.

 The species was first described by Hermann Schlegel, a German ornithologist (who had a position at the Rijksmuseum van Natuurlijke Historie in Leiden, The Netherlands), in 1873.

-There are two other Accipiter present on the island of Madagascar: Frances's sparrowhawk (Tachyspiza francesiae) and Madagascar sparrowhawk (Accipiter madagascariensis), both of which are smaller than Henst's goshawks.
+There are two other Accipiter sensu lato present on the island of Madagascar: Frances's sparrowhawk (Tachyspiza francesiae) and Madagascar sparrowhawk (Accipiter madagascariensis), both of which are smaller than Henst's goshawks.